-There may be family pressure to ask “Uncle Bob” because he’s a great public speaker, but if Uncle Bob is a Baptist preacher and you are non-religious, that is not a good fit.
-It’s likely that the ceremony will not be meaningful or personal to you.
-Instead, consider “Cousin Sally,” who has known you since you were both kids, has grown with you, and who shares your vision and spiritual disposition.
+There may be family pressure to ask Uncle Joe because he’s a great public speaker, but if Uncle Joe is a Baptist preacher and you're non-religious, that's not a good fit.
+It’s likely that the ceremony won't be meaningful or personal to you.
+Instead, consider Cousin Sally, who's known you since you were both kids, has grown with you, and who (very importantly) shares your vision and spiritual disposition.

-Being asked to officiate is a great honor, but preparing for and/or delivering a wedding ceremony requires work, and doing it right requires being comfortable in front of an audience.
-Not everyone is cut out to do this, and plenty of folk get cold feet along the way.
+Give your friend or family member time to think about their answer.
+Being asked to officiate is a great honor, but preparing for and delivering a wedding ceremony requires work, and doing it right means being comfortable in front of an audience.
+Not everyone is cut out for this, and plenty of folks get cold feet along the way.